Convocom: Smaller network and change in mission

-New Broadcast Architecture
+New broadcast architecture

 In 1997, Convocom purchased 30 acres of land southeast of Colchester, near Fandon, for a new 430 ft tower.
 The WMEC transmitter was moved to this new tower.
 This transmitter relocation ended WIU's co-location support for WMEC at the WIUM-FM tower location (1983–1997) on WIU's Horn Campus, south of Macomb.

 In 1998, in order to address reception problems in Springfield from WSEC at Waverly, a 1,400-watt translator was built in the city, originally broadcasting on channel 65 as W65BV.
 Previously, Springfield viewers could only get an acceptable signal via cable and satellite.
 This translator was moved to VHF channel 8 in 2001 and became W08DP.

 On July 21, 2000, Convocom filed with the FCC a request for a Waiver of Section 73.1125.
 This waiver request was to relocate the master control and technical and engineering facilities from Peoria to Chatham, southwest of Springfield.
 This eventual approval by FCC effectively ended the original 1970s design and would have financial consequences in the next decade.
 WILL-TV in Champaign-Urbana is the recognized primary PBS member for Springfield, with WSEC as a secondary affiliate.
 The FCC, Nielsen, and PBS continue to recognize Macomb's WMEC as Network Knowledge's flagship station.

 In 2013, an experimental collaboration involving joint management and operational cooperation of WTVP with WILL-TV and the University of Illinois worked well enough that the WTVP Board of Directors voted in December 2013 to extend this cooperative agreement for an additional three years.
 The overall purpose of the agreement is to help both public broadcasting stations operate more cost-effectively in serving eastern and central Illinois.